-Generally pupils perform poorly in English in Kawempe Division-Kampala district because teachers hardly use appropriate resource materials during teaching.
+Generally pupils perform poorly in English in Ggaba Parish, Makindye Division because teachers hardly use appropriate resource materials during teaching.

-.
-Over the years, Kawempe Division-Kampala has always performed poorly at infant-class level.
-Over the same period, central region has always performed best, probably because the teachers effectively and timely make the best use of resource materials.
+Makindye is one of the divisions that make up Kampala district.
+Over the years, Ggaba parish has always performed poorly at infant-class level.
+Over the same period, central division have always performed best, probably because the teachers effectively and timely make the best use of resource materials.

-The report that was conducted in 24 schools in Kawempe Division Kampala district to determine the competency levels of pupils in the two subjects of English and Mathematics, showed that pupils in Central division were more competent but those in Kawempe Division in particular performed worst.
+The report that was conducted in 24 schools in Kampala district to determine the competency levels of pupils in the two subjects of English and Mathematics.
+They showed that pupils in Central division were more competent but those in Makindye and Ggaba Parish in particular performed worst.

-Most of the blame for the failures, according to a 2009 research by the Makerere University Institute of Social Research, the critical interventions required to ensure a child's success in PLE lie with the government, the school and the parent.
+Most of the blame for the failures, according to a 2009 research by the Makerere University Institute of Social Research, the critical interventions required to ensure a child's success in UCE lie with the government and the school and not the parent.

-Several reports conducted to ascertain the poor performances have arrived at almost the same conclusions "......the poor quality of available teachers, lack of scholastic materials as major contributors to poor performance'.
+Several reports conducted to ascertain the poor performances have arrived at almost the same conclusions ".....the poor quality of available teachers, lack of scholastic materials as major contributors to poor performance'.
 Speaking specifically about Uganda, Joyce Khatundi Othieno, the Commissioner Pre-primary and Primary Standards, says the poor performance is mainly because the teachers do not consider teaching materials as one of the important issues involved in teaching/learning process.

 According to Kateeba and Bagoole, pupils fail because the schools lack materials and do not have facilities like the libraries where children would explore new things which the teachers may not teach in class.
-As the policy makers battle the challenge of poor results and how to make UPE quality better, Jessica Alupo the then Minister of Education and Sports says there is need for more parental involvement.
+As the policy makers battle the challenge of poor results and how to make USE quality better, Chrysostom Muyingo the Minister for higher Education says there is need for more parental involvement.
 "Parents should recognize that the children need school materials," she says.
 She says her ministry plans to work with the local leaders to ensure improvement.